Angolan War of Independence: Internal politics and rise of Angolan nationalism

-In 1953, Angolan separatists founded the Party of the United Struggle for Africans in Angola (PLUA), the first political party to advocate Angolan independence from Portugal.
+In 1953, Angolan separatists founded the Party of the United Struggle for Africans in Angola (PLUAA), the first political party to advocate Angolan independence from Portugal.
 In 1954, ethnic Bakongo nationalists in the Belgian Congo and Angola formed the Union of Peoples of Northern Angola (UPA), which advocated the independence of the historical Kingdom of Kongo, which included other territories outside the Portuguese overseas province of Angola.

 During 1955, Mário Pinto de Andrade and his brother Joaquim formed the Angolan Communist Party (PCA).
-In December 1956 PLUA merged with the PCA to form the Popular Movement for the Liberation of Angola (MPLA).
+In December 1956 PLUAA merged with the PCA to form the Popular Movement for the Liberation of Angola (MPLA).
 The MPLA, led by da Cruz, Mário Andrade, Ilidio Machado, and Lúcio Lara, derived support from the Ambundu and in Luanda.

 In March 1959, when inaugurating the new military shooting range of Luanda, the Governor-General of Angola, Sá Viana Rebelo, made the famous Shooting Range Speech, where he predicted a possible conflict in Angola.

 General Monteiro Libório assumed the command of the land forces of Angola, with prerogatives of commander-in-chief, in September 1959.
 He would be the Portuguese military commander in office when the conflict erupts.

 Álvaro Silva Tavares assumed the office of Governor-General of Angola in January 1960, being the holder of the office when the conflict erupted.

 During January 1961, Henrique Galvão, heading a group of operatives of the DRIL oppositionist movement, hijacked the Portuguese liner Santa Maria.
 The intention of Galvão was to set sail to Angola, where he would disembark and establish a rebel Portuguese government in opposition to Salazar, but he was forced to head to Brazil, where he liberated the crew and passengers in exchange for political asylum.

 Feeling the need of having forces trained in counter-insurgency operations, the Portuguese Army created the Special Operations Troops Centre in April 1960, where companies of special forces (baptized special caçadores) started preparations.
 The first three companies of special caçadores (CCE) were dispatched to Angola in June 1960, mainly due to the Congo Crisis.
 Their main mission was to protect the Angolan regions bordering the ex-Belgian Congo, each being stationed in Cabinda (1st CCE), in Toto, Uíge (2nd CCE) and Malanje (3rd CCE).